SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 This example also adds a new computed instance property to ``UnicodeScalar``, called ``kind``, which returns the appropriate ``Kind`` enumeration member for that scalar.

-The embedded enumeration can now be used with ``UnicodeScalar`` values:
+The nested enumeration can now be used with ``UnicodeScalar`` values:

-.. testcode:: extensionsEmbeddedTypes
+.. testcode:: extensionsNestedTypes

     (swift) func printLetterKinds(word: String) {
         println("'\(word)' is made up of the following kinds of letters:")